AliRizaSevgili/soc2-readiness-audit-ecommerce-platform/SOC 2 Security Readiness & Audit Evidence Package for Live E-commerce Platform/README.md

 ## 1. Project Objective

-This project evaluates the SOC 2 Security (Trust Services Criteria) readiness of a sample e-commerce platform.
+This project evaluates the SOC 2 Security (Trust Services Criteria) readiness of a sample e-commerce platform for heartpotterystudios.com.
 The assessment focuses on identifying control gaps, mapping existing practices to SOC 2 Common Criteria (CC), and determining whether the system would pass a SOC 2 audit.

 The objective is to simulate an audit-ready environment by assessing control effectiveness, documenting deficiencies, and preparing structured audit evidence.